-To achieve this economically, the cost of using green, renewable energy resources (such as solar and wind energy) must not be higher than the cost of traditional fuels, however.
-Luckily, according to the World Economic Forum, that tipping point was reached at the end of 2016: solar and wind energy have now become cheaper than coal!
+First of all, there’s the economical aspect.
+The cost of using green, renewable energy resources must not be higher than the cost of traditional fuels.
+Luckily, according to the World Economic Forum, that tipping point was reached at the end of 2016: solar and wind energy have become cheaper than coal!